 Most of our global warranties are assurance in nature and do not represent distinct performance obligations.
 See Note 9 for additional information and disclosures.
-We occasionally offer extended warranties to our customers that are considered a distinct performance obligation, to which we allocate revenue, which is recognized over the extended warranty period.
+We occasionally offer extended warranties to our customers that are considered a distinct performance obligation, to which we allocate revenue based on relative standalone selling price, which is recognized over the extended warranty period.